BranDAOn/outside-counsel-policies/README.md

 # Outside Counsel Policy

+Editable and downloadable version of this document for your use available at: https://outsidecounselguidelines.netlify.app/

 ## Description

 This repository contains the Outside Counsel Policy for [Name-of-your-company].
 The policy outlines our expectations, guidelines, and procedures for engaging with and managing outside legal counsel.
 It is designed to ensure transparency, efficiency, and high-quality legal services while maintaining cost-effectiveness.